kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0460 Human space flight requirements.md

 ### §460.49   Space flight participant waiver of claims against U.S. Government.

-Each space flight participant must execute a reciprocal waiver of claims with the Federal Aviation Administration of the Department of Transportation in accordance with the requirements of part 440 of this chapter.
+Each space flight participant must execute a reciprocal waiver of claims with the Federal Aviation Administration of the Department of Transportation in accordance with the requirements of [[Volume 4/C Licensing/0440 Financial responsibility.md|part 440 of this chapter]].

 ### §460.51   Space flight participant training.